Frequently Asked Questions

 PGCE element delivered by University but at TSE venue

 Not all countries recognise QTS and would therefore insist that teachers have a PGCE.
 We would advise that candidates look in to countries that they may want to teach in in the future, and if this is the case, opt for the Core SCITT or School Direct Fee Paying routes.

 Do I qualify if I have overseas qualifications?

 Many of our trainees have overseas qualifications.
-We would strongly suggest you visit the NARIC website before applying to see whether your qualifications are appropriate.
+We would strongly suggest you visit the ENIC website before applying to see whether your qualifications are appropriate.

 Is there a Subject Knowledge Enhancement course available for my subject?

 You may be asked to complete a subject knowledge enhancement course as one of the conditions of your offer.
 The subjects in which an SKE is available are:

 - Design and Technology